when information has been managed well

 “Sam Francis Catalogue Raisonné Goes Online” — ARTnews

-panOpticon is a cloud-based information management system, purpose-built to help you collect, catalogue, manage, and publish information about an artist and their artworks.
+Our purpose-built cloud-based Information Management System enables you to catalogue, curate, and publish information about an individual artist and their artworks.

 • You subscribe to our platform on an annual basis.